YinHK-gameDev/unity-learn/user interface/UI Toolkit/UI Builder/README.md

 When you create and open a new document, the UI Builder resets the pan and zoom states.

-To pan, do one of the following:
+To **pan**, do one of the following:

-Middle-click and drag in the Viewport.
+- Middle-click and drag in the Viewport.
-Hold down Ctrl/Cmd + Alt/Option and click and drag in the Viewport.
+- Hold down **Ctrl/Cmd** + **Alt**/Option and click and drag in the Viewport.

-To zoom in and out, position the mouse pointer in the Viewport and do one of the following:
+To **zoom** in and out, position the mouse pointer in the Viewport and do one of the following:

-Position the mouse pointer in the Viewport, and rotate the mouse wheel.
+- Position the mouse pointer in the Viewport, and rotate the mouse wheel.
-Hold down Alt/Option and right-mouse drag.
+- Hold down **Alt/Option** and right-mouse drag.
 Drag right to zoom in, and left to zoom out.

 ### ref